netrisai/terraform-provider-netris/docs/resources/inventory_profile.md

 - **protocol** (String) Protocol.
 Valid value is `udp`, `tcp` or `any`.
 - **sourcesubnet** (String) Source Subnet.
 Example `10.0.0.0/8`
 - **srcport** (String) Source port.
 1-65535, or empty for any.

+Optional:

+- **description** (String) Custom rule's description.

+<a id="nestedblock--fabricsettings"></a>
+### Nested Schema for `fabricsettings`

+Optional:

+- **optimisebgpoverlay** (Boolean) Optimize BGP Overlay for leaf-spine topology.
+When checked, overlay BGP updates will be optimized for large scale.
+Each leaf switch (based on name) will form its overlay BGP sessions only with two spine switches (with the lowest IDs).
+Otherwise, Overlay BGP sessions will be configured on p2p links alongside underlay.
+Default value is `false`.
+- **unnumberedbgpunderlay** (Boolean) When checked, BGP underlay sessions will be configured using p2p IPv4 addresses configured on link objects in the Netris controller.
+Otherwise, BGP unnumbered method is used and p2p ipv6 link-local addresses are used for BGP sessions.
+Default value is `false`.

+<a id="nestedblock--gpuclustersettings"></a>
+### Nested Schema for `gpuclustersettings`

+Optional:

+- **qosandroce** (Boolean) Optimize for RDMA over Converged Ethernet.
+Default value is `false`.
+- **roceadaptiverouting** (Boolean) Enable Adaptive Routing for RoCE.
+Default value is `false`.
+- **congestioncontrol** (Boolean) Enable Zero Touch RoCE Congestion Control.
+Default value is `false`.
+- **asicmonitoring** (Boolean) Enable ASIC monitoring: Histograms and Telemetry Snapshots.
+Default value is `false`.
+- **aggregatel3vpnprefix** (Boolean) Minimize prefix updates over BGP Overlay for L3VPN p2p links in rail-optimized topology and IP addressing schemes.
+Default value is `false`.